 Pupils who are being bullied may show changes in behaviour, e.g. becoming shy and nervous, feigning illness, taking unusual absences or clinging to adults.
 The school has standing agenda items of safeguarding, student attendance, student welfare and health and safety to ensure these key areas are kept as a regular focus.
 Children being absent from education for prolonged periods and/or on repeat occasions can act as a vital warning sign to a range of safeguarding issues, including bullying.
-It is important the school's response to persistently absent pupils and children missing education supports identifying bullying, and in the case of absent pupils, helps prevent the risk of them becoming a child missing education in the future.
+The school's response to persistently absent pupils and children missing education must support identifying bullying and, in the case of absent pupils, help prevent the risk of them becoming a child missing education in the future.

 There may be changes in work patterns, a lack of concentration, or truancy.
-Shows a sudden decrease in online activity, starts stammering, attempts or threatens suicide or runs away, cries himself to sleep at night or has nightmares. comes home with clothes torn or books damaged, has possessions which are damaged or "go missing", asks for money or starts stealing money [to pay bully], has unexplained cuts or bruises, comes home starving [money / lunch has been stolen], becomes aggressive, disruptive or unreasonable, is bullying other children or siblings, stops eating, is frightened to say what's wrong, gives improbable excuses for any of the above, is nervous & jumpy when a message is received.
-All staff should be aware of these possibilities and to report promptly any suspicions of bullying to the appropriate Head of Year.
+The student may show a sudden decrease in online activity, start stammering, attempt or threaten suicide (have suicidal thoughts), run away, cry to sleep at night or have nightmares.
+Adults may notice that their child comes home with clothes torn or books damaged, has possessions which are damaged or "go missing", asks for money or starts stealing money [to pay bully], has unexplained cuts or bruises, comes home starving [money/lunch has been stolen], becomes aggressive, disruptive or unreasonable, is bullying other children or siblings, stops eating, is frightened to say what's wrong, gives improbable excuses for any of the above, is nervous and hypervigilant in class.

+All staff should be aware of these possibilities and report any suspicions of bullying promptly to the appropriate Head of Year.